Addictive thinking is the mother of all addictions, both literally and figuratively – literally

 Much of our thinking happens on autopilot.
 There is little or no awareness that thinking is happening.
 Through stepping back and observing the mind (as if you are watching a movie on the screen), you will see that there are two things going on.
 There are the thoughts and there is an awareness of the thoughts – a silent presence that is simply aware.

 Thoughts come and go, both pleasant and unpleasant.
 Feelings and emotions come and go, both desirable and undesirable and all of these movements of the mind occur within an ever-present and unchanging field of awareness.
 The presence that is aware of thoughts was there when you were a child and will be there on your death bed.
 This presence is always at peace.

 Each time we are conscious enough to step back and become the watcher of the mind rather than being caught up in the content of the mind, thinking automatically stops.
 You don't have to try to stop thinking.
 It just happens naturally.
 The act of becoming aware of the mind stops thinking in its tracks.

 Our awareness can only be in one place at a time.
-You can either be thinking or you can be aware of now.
-Try it for yourself.
-Are you able to be aware of your surrounding and be thinking at the same time?
+You can either be thinking or present in the moment.
+Test it for yourself.
+If you are giving your full attention to what is going on right here, right now, is it possible to be lost in thought at the same time?

 Here is an exercise I often use with my clients.

 1. Think of a problem you have in your life.
 Spend a few moments thinking about it.
 How does it make you feel?

-2. Now, put as much of your attention as you can on your left foot.
+2. Now, put as much attention as you can on your left foot.

 3. Now, listen closely to any sounds you can hear around you.
 Can you hear far off sounds?
 Close by sounds?
 Spend a few moments listening intently.

 4.Now, notice what happens to your problems when you are intensely aware of the present moment?